 - Support the development of guidelines and policy models for effective teacher development

 - Support evidence building through research in open and distance learning and technology-enabled learning for teacher development

-‘Teacher Futures’ is currently at various stages of implementation in Kenya, Kiribati, The Gambia, Sierra Leone, South Africa and Sri Lanka, with requests coming from other countries including Rwanda and Nigeria.
+‘Teacher Futures’ is currently at various stages of implementation in The Gambia, Ghana, Jamaica, Kenya, Kiribati, Sierra Leone, South Africa, Sri Lanka and Uganda with requests coming from other countries.